 Now let’s look at how to develop a mindset that enables you to think on your feet quickly.

-Combine these mental hacks with the impromptu speaking tactics, and your performance will improve dramatically in these situations.
+Combine these mental hacks with the impromptu speaking tactics, and your performance will improve dramatically.

 1. Focus on One Aspect of the Problem

-If you are faced with a large and complex topic, it’s easy to get overwhelmed and kind of shut down.
+If you are faced with a large and complex topic, it’s easy to get overwhelmed and shut down.